-There are!
+There is!
 Queen’s Law also offers these courses in a blended format at Queen’s University, which combines online video modules with in-class sessions with course instructors.
 LAW 201/701: Introduction to Canadian Law began as a blended course at Queen’s, and continues to be offered as a three-credit undergraduate course in the Fall and Winter semesters.

 Are there any computer requirements for online courses?